allissadillman/DS-Training-Resources/README.md

 ## General bioinformatics resources

+* [Rosalind](http://rosalind.info/problems/locations/): Rosalind is a platform for learning bioinformatics and programming through problem solving

 * [Genomic Data Science Specialization](https://www.coursera.org/specializations/genomic-data-science): This 8-course Corsera specialization covers the concepts and tools to understand, analyze, and interpret data from next generation sequencing experiments.
 It teaches the most common tools used in genomic data science including how to use the command line, Python, R, Bioconductor, and Galaxy.

 * [Learn Galaxy](https://galaxyproject.org/learn/): Galaxy is a scientific workflow, data integration, and data and analysis persistence and publishing platform that aims to make computational biology accessible and freely available to research scientists that do not have computer programming experience.